rbott/sml-reader/README.md

 If you want to get a quick glance at any received SML data structures, use `--debug` (to get the full debug/parsing output) or `--dump-file [path]` to get a dump of the latest SML structure received at a regular interval into the file specified with `[path]` (defaults to an interval 10 seconds).

 If you want to get a quick glance at OBIS datapoints, you can use `--dump-console` (together with `--dump-console-interval`) to receive periodic OBIS dumps on the console.

+To enable MQTT publishing you need to provide `sml-reader` with a hostname or IP address to connect to using `--mqtt-host [host]`.
+You can optionally override the MQTT default port (1883) using `--mqtt-port` and specify the interval in which OBIS data should be published using `--mqtt-interval`.

 Whenever your meter emits an SML message, `sml-reader` should print the following to STDOUT: